yesodweb/yesod-cookbook/Developer-tools.md

 * [mega-sdist](https://github.com/snoyberg/mega-sdist#readme) helps deal with mega-repos, or repositories containing a number of packages as subfolders.
 It will automatically create tarballs of each package and compare it to the version available on Hackage, letting you know if you need to bump any version numbers.
 * [vagrant virtual machine with the Haskell Platform](http://www.yesodweb.com/blog/2012/10/haskell-vm).
 * [packdeps](http://hackage.haskell.org/package/packdeps) (and [website](http://packdeps.haskellers.com/)) lets you know when dependencies on a package are out-of-date.

+## Text editors
+* [TextWrangler](http://www.barebones.com/products/TextWrangler/) is a free code editor for Mac.
+    * [BBEdit Codeless Language Module for Haskell](http://code.google.com/p/bbedit-haskell/) can be used as syntax coloring script